IBM-MIL/IBM-Ready-App-for-Retail/README.md

 IBM Ready App for Retail is the second of the IBM ReadyApp series.
 It seeks to reshape the specialty retail store shopping experience by opening up a direct line of communication with shoppers to personalize their experience.
 IBM Ready App for Retail utilizes the MobileFirst Platform Foundation, Cloudant, Xtify, and Estimote Beacon technology.

-To login into IBM Ready App for Retail, the following credentials are:
+The credentials to login into IBM Ready App for Retail are:

 | Username | Password |
 |---------|----------|